 Золочівський замок – Zolochiv Castle

-If you are tired of ancient shambles, go to Золочівський замок.
-In spite of the fact that it was built in the 17th century, it has a great appearance in comparison with other castles.
-There was a big group of buildings, and most of them remain uncorrupted.
-One of the most famous and fancy places here is Китайський палац – Chinese palace, which now is a Museum of Eastern Art.
+If you are tired of ancient ruins, go to Золочівський замок.
+In spite of the fact that it was built in the 17th century, it has a great appearance in comparison with the other castles.
+There was a big group of buildings, and most of them remain undamaged.
+One of the most famous and fancy places here is Китайський палац – Chinese palace, which is now the Museum of Eastern Art.

 Where: село Золочів (Zolochiv village)